wilmer88/tool-inventory/README.md

 ## technologys
 Ajax, Handlebars.js, Express, Sequelize, Node, MySQL2, Foundation CSS framework, Heroku, JawsDB, JavaScript

-> Documentations is available on requested
+> Documentations is available on requested.
-> New images of the new application version will soon be available
+- New images of the new application version will soon be available

 [this is the link to the page](https://tool-inventory.herokuapp.com/)